PhishPhillet/phishphillet/docs/_posts/2025-08-08-phisher-cant-paypal.md

 address screaming "look at me!
 I am suspicious and have nothing to do with the company I am impersonating!"
 Is that too much to ask?

+- How many invoice numbers do you need to mention in the `Subject:`?
+Do you think that by coming up with more people will take it more seriously?
+Or do you are trying different invoice number formats in hope one looks like what the potential clueless phish has seen before, and as a result looks more legit?

 - This email is plain text.
 While I like plaintext emails from the security standpoint, *this is a phishing email!* It is supposed to be insecure.
 I do not mean insecure enough to trigger a phishing/spam filter, but it could use